All news

 Live product demos run throughout every coffee break — not a static booth area, but rotating short demos from regional fintech vendors and partners.

-7. Three optional afternoon activities
+7. Two optional afternoon activities

-After the closing lunch on Thursday, you choose:
+After the closing lunch on Friday, you choose:

 • Canyon Matka — boat tour, Vrelo Cave, light refreshments at a canyon-side restaurant (≈ 3h)